crimsonsnowball/Newtons-Method/README.md

 This project focuses on fitting a sinusoid to a set of given measurements taken over time.
 Specifically, we have 𝑚 m measurements of a process at m points in time.
 The measurement times are denoted by t1, t2, ..., tm, and the corresponding measurement values are y1, y2, ..., ym.
-In the example depicted in Figure 9.2, we have 21 measurements where t1 equals 0 and t21 equals 10.
+In the example depicted in Figure 9.2 of the book "Introduction to optimization" by Edwin Chong 4e, we have 21 measurements where t1 equals 0 and t21 equals 10.
 The sinusoidal function we aim to fit to the data is given by: y = A * sin(ω * t + φ) where A is the amplitude, ω is the angular frequency, and φ is the phase shift.